bratekarate/beancount-categorizer/README.md

     Assets:DKB:EC                  -15.72 EUR
 ```

 To get the best of both worlds, it is certainly possible (and encouraged) to use the categorizer in conjunction with `smart_importer`.
 Probably the most useful setup is to first use the categorizer to apply the predefined rules and then let the smart importer handle the uncategorized cases.
-This way the categorization rules are ensured to be applied, as the categorizer only adds a postings to the transaction if there already exists not more than one posting.
+This way the categorization rules are ensured to be applied, as the categorizer only adds a postings to the transaction if exactly one posting exists thus far.

 The following configuration is an example of the combined use with `smart_importer`: